Universal Design: Content Accessibility

 • Microsoft apps allow you to add alternative text to a shape, picture, chart, or smart object, providing a specific description on what is being displayed is recommended, so it can be easily read and comprehend.

-• With video and audio, we have tools that generate automatic transcripts that can be read by the user or a screen reader.
+• With audio and video media, we have tools at SVSU that generate automatic transcripts that can be read by the user or a screen reader.

 Automated transcription is not 100% accurate because it is machine generated.
-Transcripts should be reviewed and edited to ensure accuracy, especially if you are reusing content to meet ADA Compliance.
+Transcripts should be edited for accuracy to meet compliance.
+Transcripts must be 99% correct to meet 508 standards.

-• Microsoft Teams: A collaboration platform that is part of the Microsoft 365 subscription.
-It offers organized IM communication, file sharing, video meetings, and Office and third-party app integration.
-Use Teams within departments, for cross-campus communication, file-sharing, or online class meetings.
+• Microsoft Teams: A collaboration platform that is part of the Microsoft 365 licensing.
+It offers video and chat communication, file sharing, video meetings, and Microsoft 365 app integration.
+You can use Teams within departments, for cross-campus communication, file-sharing, or online class meetings.

 • Microsoft Stream: An online video-sharing platform that allows registered students, faculty, and staff to view, create quick videos for up to 15 minutes, publish, and share videos within SVSU.
 Videos store in OneDrive and can be shared internally within Microsoft 365 apps, Canvas, or externally outside of SVSU.